 The affected area lies within the southeast quadrant of the overall PUD.
-The 129.89 acres of land is comprised of the former golf course that is not longer in operation (Pod 64) and Pod 69A, the recreation parcel consisting of the former Golf Club House.
+The 129.89 acres of land is comprised of the abandoned golf course that is not longer in operation (Pod 64) and Pod 69A, the recreation parcel consisting of the former Golf Club House.
+The proposed